 We hadn’t seen any hikers today, but we’d started late.
 I half expected to find a bunch of people here already once we got here, but there was no one when we arrived, and we had the place to ourselves.
 With our zero yesterday, pretty much everyone we knew from the canoe trip had already signed in the guest log yesterday or earlier (some early enough to show they’d skipped sections of the trail between Whanganui and here).
 So that bodes well for the next several days: we shouldn’t have much competition for hut space through the Tararuas.
 We took the opportunity to enjoy a nice, quiet dinner with no one else around.

-In yet another gear malfunction, my battery no longer charges devices into either of its USB-A ports.
+In yet another gear malfunction, my battery no longer charges devices plugged in either of its USB-A ports.
 This prevents me from charging my watch.
 (Fortunately, its USB-C port still works to charge my iPhone.)
 I used CareFree’s battery to charge my watch.
 The shopping list for Wellington continues to grow: this’ll be one more thing I’ll need to replace.

 As evening progressed, clouds blew in from over the next ridge.
 Hopefully, that won’t turn into rain overnight.